dulikai/rabits/README.md

 rabits
 ======

-a trivial quantum chemistry code for HF and DFT calculations, written mainly in c language. the one and two center integral was also implemented, of course.
+a trivial quantum chemistry code for HF and DFT calculations, written mainly in C language. the one and two center integral was also implemented, of course.

 most of the code exactly follow the designing idea of Gaussian program.